-- 1. Expected answers.

-- a.
-The Enter or Return key is used to input data.

-- b.
-When the Caps Lock key is turned on, all letters are typed in capitals.

-- c.
-The Shift key allows you to type symbols that are on the upper part of a key (like @, #, \$, etc.) when used in combination with another key.

-- d.
-The Backspace key deletes the character to the left of the cursor, allowing you to erase mistakes.

-- 2. Expected answers.

-- a.
-Mouse

-- b.
-Pointer

-- c.
-TV
+- 1. Which keys perform the following functions? - a.
+The Enter or Return key is used to input data. - b.
+When the Caps Lock key is turned on, all letters are typed in capitals. - c.
+The Shift key allows you to type symbols that are on the upper part of a key (like @, #, \$, etc.) when used in combination with another key. - d.
+The Backspace key deletes the character to the left of the cursor, allowing you to erase mistakes. - 2.
+Underline the correct answers. - a.
+Mouse - b.
+Pointer - c.
+TV d. scanner - d.

-- d.
-Scanner

-- e.
 Processing